 How can stock-outs for Retail and E-Commerce brands be reduced by using Predictive Analysis?

 If businesses fail to strike a balance, they risk losing out on sales, customer retention, and customer satisfaction.
-Poor inventory management practices can lead to stock outs.
+Poor inventory management practices can lead to a major stock out.

 What are Stockouts and How Can They Potentially Harm Businesses?

-This scenario may be a little too relatable:
+The following scenario may be a little too relatable.

-You set aside a $20-50 bill now and then so you have enough money by the time you go shopping for your wish list items.
-After a few months of waiting, you visit your favorite retail store only to realize that the product you so dearly wanted is out of stock.
-Disappointed, you leave the store and hope to find what you are looking for on the online store, except it is not available there either.
-At this point, as you question whether this out-of-stock problem is your bad luck, you check other similar stores and websites and finally find what you are looking for.
-This process was time-consuming and inconvenient, but you got what you wanted.
+You set aside a $20-50 bill now and then, so you’ll have enough money when you shop for your wish list items.
+After a few months of waiting, you visit your favorite retail store only to find that the products you really wanted are out of stock.
+Disappointed, you leave the store and hope to find what you are looking for on the online store, but it’s unavailable there too.

 1. Nike